How to Choose the Best Agency to Manage Your Holiday Let Cottage

 – The occupancy rates

-Do they manage several similar properties in the same area as your property with good forward bookings?
-This is probably the best testament of the fact they’re providing a good standard of agency marketing.
+Do they manage several similar holiday lets in the same area as your property with good forward bookings?
+This is probably the best testament of the fact they’re providing a good standard of property management.

-However – there is more to a letting agency than just their ability to get bookings…
+However – there is more to a letting agent than just their ability to get bookings.
+Now you have a shortlist of agents, it’s time to do some further research.

 What holiday home owners need to know before choosing an agency